apache/sedona/docs/tutorial/Advanced-Tutorial-Tune-your-GeoSpark-Application.md

-# Advanced tutorial: Tune your GeoSpark RDD application
+# Advanced tutorial: Tune your Sedona RDD application
-Before getting into this advanced tutorial, please make sure that you have tried several GeoSpark functions on your local machine.
+Before getting into this advanced tutorial, please make sure that you have tried several Sedona functions on your local machine.

-## Pick a proper GeoSpark version
+## Pick a proper Sedona version
-The versions of GeoSpark have three levels: X.X.X (i.e., 0.8.1).
-In addition, GeoSpark also supports Spark 1.X in Spark1.X version.
+The versions of Sedona have three levels: X.X.X (i.e., 0.8.1)

-The first level means that this verion contains big structure redesign which may bring big changes in APIs and performance.
-Hopefully, we can see these big changes in GeoSpark 1.X version.
+The first level means that this version contains big structure redesign which may bring big changes in APIs and performance.

 The second level (i.e., 0.8) indicates that this version contains significant performance enhancement, big new features and API changes.
-An old GeoSpark user who wants to pick this version needs to be careful about the API changes.
-Before you move to this version, please read [GeoSpark version release notes](https://github.com/DataSystemsLab/GeoSpark/wiki/GeoSpark-Full-Version-Release-notes) and make sure you are ready to accept the API changes.
+An old Sedona user who wants to pick this version needs to be careful about the API changes.
+Before you move to this version, please read [Sedona version release notes](/download/GeoSpark-All-Modules-Release-notes/) and make sure you are ready to accept the API changes.

 The third level (i.e., 0.8.1) tells that this version only contains bug fixes, some small new features and slight performance enhancement.
 This version will not contain any API changes.
 Moving to this version is safe.
-We highly suggest all GeoSpark users that stay at the same level move to the latest version in this level.
+We highly suggest all Sedona users that stay at the same level move to the latest version in this level.

 ## Choose a proper Spatial RDD constructor
-GeoSpark provides a number of constructors for each SpatialRDD (PointRDD, PolygonRDD and LineStringRDD).
+Sedona provides a number of constructors for each SpatialRDD (PointRDD, PolygonRDD and LineStringRDD).
 In general, you have two options to start with.

 1. Initialize a SpatialRDD from your data source such as HDFS and S3.
 A typical example is as follows:
 ```Java